netsec-ethz/hercules/README.md

 	The receiver proceeds to  prepare the file mapping etc.

 1. Receiver replies with an empty ACK signaling "Clear to send"

+##### Path handshakes

+Every time the sender starts using a new path or the receiver starts using a new return path, the sender will update the RTT estimate used by PCC.
+In order to achieve this, it sends a handshake (identical to the above) on the affected path(s).
+The receiver replies immediately with the same packet (using the current return path).

 #### Data transmit